Infertility & Lifespan Medical Institute

 What causes PCOS?

 The exact cause of PCOS isn’t known, although many contributing factors have been identified.
 Your family history is important.
 If your mother or grandmother had PCOS, there is a higher chance that you will, too.
 Women with PCOS typically have excess insulin and higher levels of male hormones.
 There are also links to inflammation.
 When your body responds to a perceived threat, it floods your body with white blood cells to fight off disease-causing inflammation.
 If you have sustained PCOS your body responds with this immunologic response, causing a low-grade inflammation.

-Dr. Brody diagnoses PCOS with a physical exam and blood tests.
+Steven Brody diagnoses PCOS with a physical exam and blood tests.
 He looks for physical signs of PCOS like excess body hair and the blood test should reveal if you have higher levels of androgens or insulin.
 He also listens carefully to your description of your symptoms.

-Dr. Brody provides customized treatment for PCOS to regulate your hormones, insulin levels, and inflammation.
+Steven Brody provides customized treatment for PCOS to regulate your hormones, insulin levels, and inflammation.

-First, Dr. Brody supports you to make sustainable lifestyle changes to improve your diet.
+First, Steven Brody supports you to make sustainable lifestyle changes to improve your diet.
 Regular exercise will help you to not only lose weight but also regulate your insulin production and use.
 You may find that cutting out refined sugars and processed foods helps you to feel better.